 Perhaps you’ve reached the point where you think or even know that nutrition is important if you ever want to get well and stay well.
 It’s just common sense, right?
 But you’ve also come to find that the field of nutrition is quite baffling.
-And even though the information explosion has made more information available than ever before, it’s also made it even harder to find what’s really true and right for you or decide just what to do.
+And even though the information explosion has made more information available than ever before, it’s also made it even harder to find what’s really true and right for you.

-Has the information explosion brought confusion instead of clarity to your questions about nutrition?
-If you’re interested in nutrition and are looking for answers to a health problem or are simply looking for a way to stay healthy, your search may have led you to ask some of these questions . . .
+If you’re interested in nutrition and are looking for answers to a health problem, or are simply looking for a way to stay healthy, your search may have led you to ask some of these questions . . .

 - Why is the Atkins Diet, Ketogenic Diet or any of the low carb diets out there only a temporary solution?
 Why can’t I keep the weight off over the long term?